oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 See [Requesting Data](#RequestingData) and [Data Modification](#DataModification) for details.

-## <a name="EntityIdsandEntityReferences" href="#EntityIdsandEntityReferences">4.1 Entity-Ids and Entity References</a>
+## <a name="EntityIdsandEntityReferences" href="#EntityIdsandEntityReferences">4.1 Entity Ids and Entity References</a>

-Whereas entities within an entity set are uniquely identified by their key values, entities are also uniquely identified by a durable, opaque, globally unique *entity-id*.
-The entity-id MUST be an IRI as defined in [RFC3987](#rfc3987) and MAY be expressed in payloads, headers, and URLs as a relative reference as appropriate.
+Whereas entities within an entity set are uniquely identified by their key values, entities are also uniquely identified by a durable, opaque, globally unique *entity id*.
+The entity id MUST be an IRI as defined in [RFC3987](#rfc3987) and MAY be expressed in payloads, headers, and URLs as a relative reference as appropriate.
 While the client MUST be prepared to accept any IRI, services MUST use valid URIs in this version